fridaysystems/inventory-presser/readme.txt

 * [Changed] Changes the custom post type description so the phrase "auto or powersports dealership" is never output on a user's site.
 * [Changed] Updates to this readme file to include more links to feature lists and documentation.
 * [Removed] Removes a CSS rule that shrunk text in the [invp_archive_vehicle] shortcode output.

-= 12.2.0 =
-* [Added] Adds a shortcode [invp_archive] that can be used by itself in a page to create a vehicle listing page.
-Designed to help users build archives if their themes can't be altered to disable excerpts in archives.
-* [Added] Adds a shortcode [invp_iframe] that replaces [iframe].
-All users of the responsive iframe shortcode should adjust their shortcodes.
-* [Changed] Changes the tested up to version number to 5.6.0.

 == Upgrade Notice ==